fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 ## 5. Data Catalogue (Gold Layer)

 The data catalogue describes the refined analytical tables produced in the gold layer of the medallion architecture.
 These tables contain the final attributes used to answer the research questions, together with information about their meaning, data type and typical value ranges.
-Columns marked with * are not numerical and do not require min/max analysis.

 ### 5.1 Table: `nba_stats_gold`